 - 10. The term of each operating permit issued by the District is set by the Board.
 The term will generally be for a period not to exceed forty (40) years from the date of issuance.
 All operating permits shall undergo review every five (5) years beginning January 1, 2025, and continue every five (5) years thereafter, as outlined in Rule 16.5.
 During any such review, operating permits may be modified to conform with intervening changes in the regulations, management plan or state law or to accommodate aquifer conditions.
 [Amended May 12, 2020] [Amended April 11, 2023] [Amended October 8, 2024] - 11.
 Well pumps and equipment shall only be installed or serviced in wells registered with the District. - 12.
 Injection wells are subject to the requirements of Rule 7.17.
 [Added April 8, 2008] [Rule Renumbered July 2, 2019] - 13.
-Persons holding a permit for the production of groundwater ("Permit Holder") for a specific use, e.g. municipal, industrial, irrigation, etc., excluding holders of historic use permits, persons producing water pursuant to an exemption granted by these Rules, persons producing water pursuant to a groundwater lease provision that permits them to produce groundwater only for irrigation, agricultural or other limited use, and persons that have leased all other groundwater rights to another person, may, in addition to the use for which the permit was granted, contract to sell groundwater for the drilling, exploration, fracturing and production of oil and gas wells within the District, provided that: (a) excluding the authorization to sell groundwater for the additional permitted use, all the terms, conditions and requirements of the Permit Holder's permit shall be and remain in full force and effect; and (b) the purchaser of the water for the drilling, exploration, fracturing and production of oil and gas wells within the District and comply with the terms, provisions and conditions of that permit and these Rules.
+Persons holding a permit for the production of groundwater ("Permit Holder") for a specific use, e.g. municipal, industrial, irrigation, etc., excluding holders of historic use permits, persons producing water pursuant to an exemption granted by these Rules, persons producing water pursuant to a groundwater lease provision that permits them to produce groundwater only for irrigation, agricultural or other limited use, and persons that have leased all other groundwater rights to another person, may, in addition to the use for which the permit was granted, contract to sell groundwater for the drilling, exploration, fracturing and production of oil and gas wells within the District, provided that: (a) excluding the authorization to sell groundwater for the additional permitted use, all the terms, conditions and requirements of the Water for the drilling, exploration, fracturing and production of oil and gas wells within the District and comply with the terms, provisions and conditions of that permit and these Rules.
 [Added August 12, 2014]